Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Introduction

 \section{Introduction}

 Any quantum system should be treated as an open system.
-One of the reasons is that perfect isolation of a quantum system is unrealistic experimentally and the influence of a surrounding environment needs to be taken into account.
+One reason is that perfect isolation of a quantum system is unrealistic experimentally and the influence of a surrounding environment needs to be taken into account.
 Besides, perfectly isolated systems cannot be used for the purpose of quantum control.
 In order to control or read out a quantum state, coupling to another system is unavoidable.
 A state of an open quantum system is represented by a density matrix.
 To describe its evolution, various approximation methods have been developed so far.
-One of the most widely used method is based on the Markov assumption.
+One of the most widely used methods is based on the Markov assumption.
 Starting from a system-environment Hamiltonian, the Born-Markov-Secular approximations lead to a Lindblad equation \cite{Breuer02}.

 Lindblad equations can also be derived mathematically by imposing axiomatic conditions on the time evolution map.
-It is reasonable to assume that the time evolution preserves the properties of density matrices, namely they are Hermitian, unit-trace, and positive-semidefinite for the entire evolution.
+It is reasonable to assume that the time evolution preserves the properties of density matrices, namely they are Hermitian, unit-trace, and positive semidefinite along the entire evolution.
 The condition of positivity is usually replaced by complete positivity \cite{NielsenChuang}.
-The complete positivity requirement in physics stems from the fact that a density matrix of an open quantum system is a reduced one, and the total density matrix including an environment should also be positive semidefinite.
+The complete positivity requirement in physics stems from the fact that a density matrix of an open quantum system is a reduced one, and the total density matrix including an environment should also remain positive semidefinite under the evolution.
 One can show that the evolution of a density matrix is governed by a Lindblad equation if and only if the time evolution map is a one-parameter semigroup ($\{ \Lambda_t \}_{t \geq 0}$ satisfying $\Lambda_t \circ \Lambda_s = \Lambda_{t+s}$ for all $t,s \geq 0$), the elements of which are trace preserving completely positive maps for all $t \geq 0$ \cite{GKS,Lindblad,Havel03}.
 Note that the semigroup property is associated with the Markov assumption \cite{Breuer02}.